 Beta Alpha Psi is an honorary organization for Financial Information students and professionals.
 The primary objective of Beta Alpha Psi is to encourage and give recognition to scholastic and professional excellence in the business information field.
 This includes promoting the study and practice of accounting, finance, and information systems; providing opportunities for self-development, service, and association among members and practicing professionals; and encouraging a sense of ethical, social, and public responsibility.

-Beta Gama Sigma is the official academic honor society of the AACSB.
+Beta Gamma Sigma is the official academic honor society of the AACSB.
 This club is open to all majors and faculty, but is by invitation only.
 To qualify you must be: 1) top 7% of all COB juniors who have declared a major, 2) top 10% of the current COB senior class, 3) top 10% of BBA graduates from the previous December, 4) top 20% of students in each individual COB master’s-level program, or 5) complete a COB doctoral-level program.

 The Marshall University Chapter of Collegiate Entrepreneurs’ Organization is a student-run campus club for the specific purpose of providing students interested in entrepreneurship hands-on practical experience with the start-up process.
 We encourage all students to discover the opportunities of business ownership and express their Unternehmergeist!
 All Majors Welcome.

-As a member in the Healthcare Executive Leaders of Marshall you’ll attain the tools, guidance, and support you need to gain an edge in the field.
+As a member in the Healthcare Executive Leaders of Marshall you’ll acquire the tools, guidance, and support you need to gain an edge in the field.
 Membership will enhance your marketability, relationships, knowledge, and leadership so you can excel.
 All Majors Welcome.

 The International Business Club provides its members with international business opportunities by exposing students to speakers, experiences, tools, and information from the international business world.